Health and Patient Rights

 - Eliminating barriers to family support presence and participation in hospitals.
 Improving the opportunities for patients and their chosen family caregivers or trusted support persons to participate in and be active partners in care; ensuring a more supportive environment for the patient while in the hospital; making it easier for patients to keep track of health care information and decisions needed; and improving the transition from hospital to home or other care environments.

-- Preventing Medical Errors.
+- Protecting Patients.
 The National Academy of Science’s Institute of Medicine has documented that a staggering number of patient injuries and deaths result from poor quality medical care in hospitals.
 Two decades after this report, policymakers will continue to grapple with meeting the state’s goal of cutting the number of medical errors in half over the next few years.
 NYPIRG will push proposals to better identify hospitals’ medical outcomes, reduce prescription errors, better monitor office-based surgeries, ensure that providers’ medical skills are continually evaluated, and hold hospitals and physicians legally accountable for the care they deliver.
+See our resources and tips to help consumers choose a hospital with a good track record on keeping its patients safe from harm.

 - Supporting Health Insurance for All.
 Many of New York State’s 2.5 million previously-uninsured received relief through implementation of federal health care reform.
 Changes by the federal government have put those gains at risk.
 The state should begin to examine additional measures to help those left out of the coverage, including a system of “single payer" health insurance.